-The faculty grievance procedures for the Palmetto College Campuses of the University of South Carolina specify the time provided for notice and the procedures for grieving.
-The University will explain the procedures through which faculty affected by a reduction in force will be informed of all benefits.
-The University will assist faculty seeking employment elsewhere.
+The faculty grievance procedures for Palmetto College specify the time provided for notice and the procedures for grieving.
+The university will explain the procedures through which faculty affected by a reduction in force will be informed of all benefits.
+The university will assist faculty seeking employment elsewhere.
 Upon specific request the plan to accomplish the reduction will be available to any faculty affected by this plan.